Art

 Bachelor of Science in Education with a Major in Art

-The Bachelor of Science in Education art degree is a professionally-oriented program designed to offer the candidate a well-rounded, rich experience in preparation for a career as an art teacher in the K-12 schools.
+The Bachelor of Science in Education art degree is a professionally-oriented program designed to offer the candidate a rich experience in preparation for a career as a K -12 art teacher.
 Candidates accepted into the BSEd program are expected to adhere to a high standard of excellence and demonstrate significant artistic growth.

 BSEd Art majors are required to enroll in art seminars each semester until graduation.
 BSEd Art majors are also required to participate in a sophomore review and complete Capstone Experience (ART 492, ART 493) in partial fulfillment of their degree.
 Please see the Teacher Education Policies and Procedures page for more information concerning admission to the Teacher Education Unit.